 The lush lounge area looks almost like it’s outside thanks to the climbing wall of green plants, the low lines of the furniture and the addition of rough timber used as a coffee table.
 This is a great combination of natural materials used in a minimal style.

 Although the bedroom area looks more industrial with its raw concrete details, the addition of pot plants and the use of more natural fabrics on the bed create a comfy space.

 The kitchen area in this apartment was placed in exactly the right area to take advantage of the greenery outside the windows.
 This softens the look of polished concrete, plaster walls and the relatively low ceiling creating and elegant space.

 Interior Designer: 0932

 6) Tucked Away Timber

-Keeping the same feel, the gallery kitchen in this apartment has a feature wall of pale timber mixed with bright white tiles for a clean finish and to give the illusion of more space.
+Keeping the same feel, the gallery kitchen in this apartment has a feature wall of pale timber mixed with fun pattern tiles for a touch of personality.

 7) Artfully Accomplished